rsabir/Sekai/README.md

 You can also test with our clients that you can find in the drive.

 ### More Details
-For more detail, please read our doc under the document folder or send us a mail at sabiretude@gmail.com
+For more detail, please read our doc under the document folder or send us a mail at sabiretude At gmail.com

+### TODO:
+* Improve the security of communication with servers
+* Build a mechanism to stop client from DDOS
+* Add authentication when accessing */Settings* and */SetConfig*